bitnami/charts/bitnami/harbor/README.md

 Secrets and certificates must be setup to avoid changes on every Helm upgrade (see: [#107](https://github.com/goharbor/harbor-helm/issues/107)).

+### Adjust permissions of persistent volume mountpoint

+As the images run as non-root by default, it is necessary to adjust the ownership of the persistent volumes so that the containers can write data into it.

+By default, the chart is configured to use Kubernetes Security Context to automatically change the ownership of the volume.
+However, this feature does not work in all Kubernetes distributions.
+As an alternative, this chart supports using an initContainer to change the ownership of the volume before mounting it in the final destination.

+You can enable this initContainer by setting `volumePermissions.enabled` to `true`.

 ### Configure the deployment options:

 The following table lists the configurable parameters of the Harbor chart and the default values.
 They can be configured in `values.yaml` or set via `--set` flag during installation.